ade-dev/angular-cross-field-validation/README.md

 A demo angular application with unit and e2e tests, for the article at: http://clade.co.uk/adewole/blog/angular/cross-field-validation

-I wanted to share my experience and gather feedback on creating a custom Angular cross-field validator that compares and validates the values of multiple groups of input fields and their relative confirm input fields.
-The app is built with Angular – strict mode, for both reactive and template-driven forms.
+An Angular application with a custom cross-field validator which compares and validates the values of multiple groups of input fields and their relative confirm input fields.
+The application implements cross-field validation for both reactive and template-driven forms.

 By [Ade Oyebadejo](http://www.clade.co.uk/adewole)